grafana/agent/docs/sources/shared/flow/stability/experimental.md

 ---

 > **EXPERIMENTAL**: This is an [experimental][] component.
 Experimental
-> components are subject to breaking changes changes during development, and
+> components are subject to frequent breaking changes, and may be removed with
-> may be removed with no equivalent replacement.
+> no equivalent replacement.

 [experimental]: {{< relref "../../../operation-guide/_index.md#stability" >}}